 Following Byram's model (1997), a course was designed to expose the prospective teachers to the diverse reality in English-speaking countries and to develop their intercultural skills and knowledge, using multicultural literary texts.
 It aimed to develop the learners’ positive attitudes, arousing curiosity and openness including expressing empathy, which is an important teaching objective (Davison, 2017).
 In the context of the study, interpreting and extracting cultural information from the literary selected texts enables EFL student teachers to gain knowledge about Native and immigrant writers who belong to other ethnic and linguistic groups, but still write in English, which would ultimately help them develop intercultural competence.
-In addition, multi-cultural knowledge is necessary for preparing pre-service teachers to develop their mindsets (Futrell, et al., 2003; Gorski, 2006).
+In addition, multi-cultural knowledge is necessary for preparing pre-service teachers to develop their mindsets (Futrell, Gomez, & Bedden, 2003; Gorski, 2006).
 Therefore, introducing EFL student teachers to indigenous and immigrant literature aimed to deepen their understanding of diversity as Barfield and Uzarski (2009) claimed, appreciating the voices and identities of others (Honigefled et al., 2011), and develop their empathy for others since teachers usually are not prepared to understand social inequities and prejudices as Kubota (2004) argued.

 Some higher educational institutes, as well as high and elementary schools in English-speaking countries and other countries, initiate programs including narratives of Natives as reflected in pieces of literature.
 For example, at the college level, Swartz (2020) provides an example of a program offered at the Ontario Institute for Studies in Education (OISE) that acquaints student teachers with the Indigenous ways of life.
 Therefore, multicultural literature is a passport to foreign cultures since it introduces the students to the social life and customs of other societies (Kelley, 2008).

 In addition, Padmanugraha (2009) proposes teaching a poem called 'I Stop Writing the Poem' by Tess Gallagher, which is about a woman from a small social group that is marginalized and oppressed culturally by other groups, aiming to have the students' responses to the situation and to arouse their sympathy to such social problems in their societies.
 On the one hand, she has to stop writing the poem against her will.
 On the other hand, she has to fulfill her job as a woman doing all domestic duties in a male domination community.
 To open gates of understanding, teaching the story called the Truth by Joanne Robertson would help school children learn how Indigenous peoples have lived on Turtle Island forever (Swartz, 2020), calling for exposing Canadian students to Indigenous communities through pieces of literature.
 Although the recommendation of Swartz (2020) concerns children's literature, it is relevant to EFL teacher training programs to expose future teachers to historical events and injustices that shaped Canadian society.
-It is a way to decrease hetaerism and racism, promote understanding, acceptance of diversity and civic responsibility (Honigefled et al., 2011), cultural or intercultural competence (Sercu ,et al., 2004).
+It is a way to decrease hetaerism and racism, promote understanding, acceptance of diversity and civic responsibility (Honigefled et al., 2011), cultural or intercultural competence (Sercu, Mendez Garcia, & Prieto, 2004).